lorenzo/cakephp-gearman/README.md

 Gearman utilities for CakePHP

-Cakephp-Gearman is an plugin to integrate gearman into cakephp applications.
+Cakephp-Gearman is a plugin to integrate gearman into cakephp applications.

 Installation
 ============